-In response to declining revenue collections in fiscal year 2009, the Commonwealth has taken a number of steps to address current year expenditures.
-First, the Commonwealth has implemented three rounds of budget cuts or "freezes," which reduce the ability of agencies to spend funds appropriated during fiscal year 2009.
-Total budget cuts of \$505 million, or approximately 4.25 percent, have been implemented during fiscal year 2009 in agencies under the Governor's jurisdiction.
-An additional \$36 million in budget cuts can be achieved through agencies outside the Governors jurisdiction.
-Additionally, the Commonwealth has implemented a general hiring freeze to reduce costs and it has restricted out-of-state travel and it has banned the purchase or new and replacement vehicles and reduced the size of the state fleet by 1,000 vehicles.
-Fiscal year 2009 and 2010 salaries for management and non-union employees have been frozen at current levels.
-The Governor's proposed fiscal year 2010 budget includes a plan to balance the fiscal year 2009 budget (projected \$2,300 million shortfall) through the following actions:
+In response to declining revenue collections in fiscal year 2009, the Commonwealth implemented a number of steps to reduce expenditures during fiscal year 2009.
+First, the Commonwealth implemented three rounds of budget cuts or "freezes," which reduced the ability of agencies to spend funds appropriated during fiscal year 2009.
+Total budget cuts of \$505 million, or approximately 4.25 percent, were implemented during fiscal year 2009 in agencies under the Governor's jurisdiction.
+Additionally, the Commonwealth implemented a general hiring freeze to reduce costs, it restricted out-of-state travel, it banned the purchase of new and replacement vehicles and reduced the size of the state fleet by 1,000 vehicles.
+Fiscal year 2009 and 2010 salaries for management and non-union employees were frozen at current levels.
+As result, a total of \$634.2 million in appropriations were lapsed in fiscal year 2009.